 Projects

-- origin of flight and wings
+- Where did flight and wings come from ?

 Winged insects are the first flight-capable animals evolved on land.
 To decipher the principles underlying the complex architecture of insect flight, I examined the biomechanics and evolutionary transitions between wingless and fully-winged forms.
 Specifically, I study the transition between flapping and non-flapping wings and the transition between powered flapping flight, gliding and parachuting.
 The stick insects (Phasmatodea) with a diversity of wing morphologies is my model system.
-(Zeng et al., 2020; Zeng et al., 2023)

 keywords wings, flapping, elasticity, inertia, legs, forest canopy, powered flight, gliding